Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 Newsletters and broadcasts

-Evergreen newsletters are a great tool to communicate educational information on a regular, timely basis through a drip campaign at intervals of your choice, e.g. every 7 days.
-The convenient thing about this type of newsletter is that, since the content isn’t changing or time-sensitive, you can do all of your planning, drafting, and uploading well in advance of when it’s sent, without feeling under pressure each week.
+Evergreen newsletters are a great tool for communicating educational information on a regular, timely basis through a drip campaign at intervals of your choice, e.g. every 7 days.
+The convenient thing about this type of email newsletter is that, since the content isn’t changing or time-sensitive, you can complete all your planning, drafting, and uploading well in advance of when it’s sent, without feeling under pressure each week.

 A broadcast, on the other hand, can be sent ad hoc whenever you have something newsworthy to say – for instance, an announcement about a new product feature, sale, or company update.